naturopathy for adrenal + thyroid health

 - Alarm – you become stressed, but manage to re-balance yourself.
 Your adrenalin, cortisol, DHEA and insulin rise

 - Resistance – typically cortisol is raised as you try to cope with long-term levels of stress.
 You can no longer re-balance yourself.
-Your hormones such as progesterone, testosterone, and DHEA and become depleted in favour of producing more cortisol.
+Your hormones such as progesterone, testosterone, and DHEA become depleted in favour of producing more cortisol.
 You wake feeling exhausted and need a coffee to get going in the morning.
 You have regular infections and your libido plummets

 - Exhaustion – This is the final stage when you exhaust your supplies of hormones and your cortisol levels crash.
 On a bad day you might not be able to get out of bed.
 Your brain is fuzzy, your memory poor, you lack energy to do the things you love, such as sport.
-You lose our sense of humour, maybe you have back ache, your digestion suffers, you become irritable and anxious, and you possibly suffer from insomnia
+You lose your sense of humour, maybe you have back ache, your digestion suffers, you become irritable and anxious, and you possibly suffer from insomnia

 Long-term stress and adrenal exhaustion lead to many chronic health problems including digestive problems, leaky gut with subsequent allergies and intolerances, thyroid problems, weight-gain, low blood pressure, insomnia, glandular fever, chronic back pain, arthritic pains, and eventually auto-immune diseases.